-- Copy: Locally download all of the media you will use in Composer when creating your signage.
-Once included in an experience, this media will be automatically deployed to all of your devices along with the experience.
+- Copy: Locally download all of the media and place them in your experience.
+Once included, this media will be automatically deployed to all of your devices along with the experience.

 Let's look at an example.
-Say you wish to build a catalog-based application (like retail endless aisle, real estate inventory, restaurant menu, car dealership kiosk, tourist venue advertising, hotel concierge promotions, etc.).
-This would require the existence of a structured repository containing information about each individual "product" such as images, description, reviews, price, availability, etc. Modern Product repositories usually have a Web API enabling access to this information, most likely using the REST protocol.
-With Intuiface, it is super easy to connect to a CMS with REST-based API as explained here and retrieve this information in real-time as often as you require.
-As you may have already figured out if you are a traditional digital signage user, a CMS is unable to manage structured data of this kind, let alone permit access to a Product repository.
+Say you wish to build a catalog-based application (like retail endless aisle, real estate inventory, restaurant menu, car dealership kiosk, tourist venue advertising, hotel concierge promotions, .......).
+This would require the existence of a structured repository containing information about each individual "product" such as images, descriptions, reviews, prices, availability, etc. Modern product repositories usually have a Web API enabling access to this information, most likely using the REST protocol.
+With Intuiface, it is super easy to connect to a CMS wrapped in a REST-based API as explained here, and retrieve this information in real time as often as you require.
+As you may have already figured out, if you are a traditional digital signage user, a CMS is unable to manage structured data of this kind, let alone permit access to a Product repository.

-Another alternative if you want to go fast (e.g. demo for your client or your boss) or display just a small set of products or don't immediately have access to the Product repository: use the best known database in the market: Excel!
-In Excel, you can quickly add a bunch of product information - a row per product, a column for each characteristic - drag & drop that Excel file into Intuiface Composer and then quickly create a dynamic product datasheet based on its contents!
+Another alternative if you want to go fast (e.g. demo for your client or your boss), to display just a small set of products, or if you don't immediately have access to the product repository: use the best-known database in the market: Excel!
+In Excel, you can quickly add a bunch of product data - one row per product, a column for each characteristic - drag & drop that Excel file into Intuiface Composer, and then quickly create a dynamic product datasheet based on its contents!
 A CMS is incapable of this kind of data-centric interaction.

-Unlike traditional digital signage platform, Intuiface does not offer a “centralized” scheduling feature.
-Rather, the scheduling of media is performed directly within the Intuiface experience created with Composer.
+Unlike traditional digital signage platforms, Intuiface does not offer a “centralized” content scheduling feature that pushes content.
+Rather, the scheduling of media occurs directly within the Intuiface experience you create with Composer.
+In essence, you're scheduling a pull instead of a push.
 Using that feature, you can decide - for example - that from 9am to 9pm you will show Content A and then from 9pm to 9am you will show Content B (this is a very simple example).
 You can also define that, inside your interactive experience, you will show: